The ECR Viromics Webinar Series is a fully virtual forum to enable early career researchers to showcase their research online to the community.

 The ECR Viromics Webinar Series is a collaborative effort between:

-- the European Virus Bioinformatics Center
+the European Virus Bioinformatics Center

-- the NSF EMERGE Biology Integration Institute
+the NSF EMERGE Biology Integration Institute

-- the Center of Microbiome Science.
+the Center of Microbiome Science.

-Next ECR Viromics webinar series talk date:
+Next ECR Viromics Webinar

 Key Details

-- When:
+When:

 - Once a month